danobot/mqtt_payload_processor/README.md

 My examples are specific to RF devices, but you can use this component in any situation where implementation specific data is sent on an MQTT topic and you want to add a layer of abstraction on top of it.

 # Getting Started
+Installation with HACS is not possible due to HACS limitations.
+This component comes with a new domain and platform.
+The latter is not loaded with HACS.
+Copy the folders in `custom_components` directory to the same directory in your Home Assistant configuration directory.

-Add the following to your configuration:
+Then add the following to your configuration:
 ```yaml

 processor: